Skip to content

 Microdermabrasion

-Microdermabrasion scar improvement procedures involve the mechanical exfoliation of the skin's topmost layer, which can help in reducing the superficial appearance of scars, especially atrophic scars caused by acne.
+Microdermabrasion scar improvement procedures involve the mechanical exfoliation of the skin's topmost layer, which can help reduce the superficial appearance of scars, especially atrophic scars caused by acne.
 This treatment encourages new skin cell growth and can be performed repeatedly for incremental improvement.
 While not as invasive as other professional methods, microdermabrasion may still cause mild discomfort and requires multiple sessions for optimal results.

 Chemical Peels